 I like the intuitive interface.
 There are LED lights indicating the type of battery connected to the charge controller.
 The PWM controller also has buttons to adjust the temperature sensor’s sensitivity and optimize charging.

 Plus, the built-in diagnostic tool with error codes makes this PWM charge controller accessible to everyone.

 This PWM solar charge controller uses four charging modes to maintain battery levels.
 It will cycle between bulk, boost, float, and equalization.
 It also does an excellent job of charging over-depleted batteries.

 The 10A model has a maximum PV input of 130 W if you’re using a 12 V battery.
 This spec increases to 260 W with a 24 V battery.
-These numbers illustrate the fact that PWM solar controllers aren’t as performing as MPPT devices, but the Renogy Wanderer remains an affordable and accessible option for your RV’s solar system and other small setups.
+These numbers illustrate that PWM solar controllers perform less than MPPT devices.
+Still, the Renogy Wanderer remains an affordable and accessible option for your RV’s solar system and other small setups.

 - This PWM solar charge controller is affordable and easy to configure

 - It’s a versatile device compatible with different types of batteries

 - It’s an excellent RV solar charge controller thanks to its simple interface and small size

 - The warranty lasts one or two years depending on the model

 - PWM charge controllers are less performing than MPPT devices